lecritch/dsc-chi-warmup-OOP/README.md

 test.run_test(data.search_employee("Joe", "Shmo"), 'employee2')
 ```

+In the cell below describe the difference between an attribute and a method.

+-------Use this markdown cell to describe the difference between attributes and methods---------

 <u>There are a lot of really helpful ways OOP can be used to iteract with data.</u>

-In cell below describe the difference between an attribute and a method.

--------Use this markdown cell to describe the difference between attributes and methods---------

 **If you still have time,** I've added some extra functionality to the ```Chinook``` class!